 Constipation: What you need to know?

-• Low Fluid Intake: This can also cause stools to be dry and harder to pass.
-It's rarely the only cause of constipation.
+- Insufficient Fluid Intake: Dehydration can make stools dry and harder to pass, though it’s rarely the sole cause of constipation.

 The above symptoms are generally seen as the signs of constipation.
 The condition of the child can become severe.
 How do we identify the severity of the problem?
 Following are few segregations based on the severity level of the illness: